• Skip to primary navigation

 • I usually order a small package online and freeze the beans, they are very powerful, you will only need a little for a lot of flavor.
 Either halve them (it works even when they are frozen) or grate a small amount and place the remaining bean (quickly) back into the freezer.

 • Instead of vanilla or tonka, you could also flavor the syrup with 1 small cinnamon stick or star anise.
-A thick slice of fresh ginger, 2-3 whole cardamom pods, 1-2 cloves, or all-spices berries are also great ideas.
+A thick slice of fresh ginger, 2-3 whole cardamom pods, 1-2 cloves, or all-spice berries are also great ideas.

 • Place the cherries without pitting them into a large, thick-bottomed pot.

-• Add the sugar, lemon juice and water and stir on medium heat until the sugar is completely dissolved.
+• Add the sugar, lemon juice, and water and stir on medium heat until the sugar is completely dissolved.

 • Mash the cherries with a potato masher.